Classifying additive smooth Fano toric varieties: Abstract

 \section{Abstract}

+Let $\KK$ be an algebraically closed field of characteristic zero.
+An irreducible algebraic variety $X$ over $\KK$ of dimension $n$ is called \emph{additive} if it admits a regular action of the additive group $(\KK^n, +)$ with an open orbit, and \emph{uniquely additive} if this action is unique up to isomorphism.

-We introduce the \texttt{AdditiveToricVarieties} package for \emph{Macaulay2}, a software system for algebraic geometry and commutative algebra, with methods for working with additive group actions on complete toric varieties.
-More precisely, we implement algorithms, based on results by Arzhantsev, Dzhunusov and Romaskevich, to determine whether a complete toric variety admits an action of the commutative unipotent group and whether it is unique or not.
-We also observe that every smooth complete toric variety of Picard rank two is additive.
-We apply our methods to the class of smooth Fano toric varieties and notably determine all such varieties of dimension up to $6$ admitting an additive action.
+Huang and the second author have previously determined all additive smooth Fano toric threefolds.
+Here we determine all additive and uniquely additive smooth Fano toric varieties of dimension up to $6$ by computational means, and give a detailed classification for dimension up to $4$.
+To this effect, we introduce the \texttt{AdditiveToricVarieties} package for \emph{Macaulay2}, a software system for algebraic geometry and commutative algebra, with methods for working with additive group actions on complete toric varieties.
+Our work relies on results by Arzhantsev, Dzhunusov and Romaskevich, who relate the existence and uniqueness of such actions to conditions on the Demazure roots of the fans corresponding to the toric varieties.
+We also prove that every smooth complete toric variety of Picard rank two is additive.